Alberta Electricity Rates

 Fixed Electricity Rates

 Consumers who choose a fixed electricity rate will pay the same price per kilowatt hour (kWh) regardless of what the actual market price is.
-This is a highly-attractive option because floating electricity prices in Alberta have been extremely high.
-A customer not locked in to an electricity plan is subject to large price swings and will receive unusually high bills without notice.
+This is a highly-attractive option for people who value price certainty.
+However, as of 2026 our variable electricity rate has been lower than every fixed rate available in Alberta.

 Regulated Energy Rates in Alberta

 In each area there is a designated provider for electricity and they are called the regulated provider.
 Many people also refer to them as the default provider.
+This is the most expensive electricity rate in Alberta and it’s called the Rate of Last Resort.
 It means that if you do not choose a provider for electricity at your residence you will start getting billed by the default provider.
 The rates the default provider charges are determined by the market prices and government regulators.
-Unfortunately, a large part of Alberta is serviced by large corporations that have their head offices overseas.
-Customer care complaints are very common and people report getting their electricity service disconnected over billing errors.
-The customer then has to pay for the service to be reconnected.
-Additionally, the default provider for electricity is almost never able to provide natural gas, so customers are forced to deal with two providers for their energy services.
+Unfortunately, a large part of Alberta is serviced by a major corporation that has their head office overseas.
+Customer care complaints are very common with the default electricity providers.
+Additionally, the default provider for electricity is not always able to provide natural gas, so customers are forced to deal with two providers for their energy services.

-A floating electricity rate means it is based on the monthly market price of electricity (which fluctuates).
-The floating electricity prices that competitive rate retailers charge are a combination of the market price of electricity plus a “transaction fee”.
+A variable electricity rate means it is based on the monthly market price of electricity (which fluctuates).
+The variable electricity prices that competitive rate retailers charge are a combination of the market price of electricity plus a “transaction fee”.
 The transaction fee is the retailer’s margin.
+The Regional Energy variable rate has been averaging less than 6¢/kWh.
+Customers can convert to a fixed rate at any time!